Élisabethville, Paris Beach of the 1920s

 Queen Astrid Primary School.

-Water tower at 4 Boulevard de la République.
+Water tower, 4 Boulevard de la République.

 Monument to Franco-Belgian friendship, Place de l’Étoile.

-Le Giboin Restaurant, 5 Boulevard de la Plage.
+Le Giboin restaurant, 5 Boulevard de la Plage.

-Protestant Evangelical Church (former casino) 7 Boulevard de la Plage.
+Evangelical Protestant Church (former casino), 7 Boulevard de la Plage.

 Former confectionery factory, 20 Boulevard de Mantes.